So What (Pink song): Music video

-The next scene goes to Pink on a motorbike, while a newly wedded couple in a car pull up beside her and wave and smile at her.
-Jealous and outraged at the happy newlyweds, Pink is shown throwing objects at the car and popping the blown-up condoms used to decorate the vehicle, before climbing onto it and playfully (albeit violently) attacking the vehicle.
-Pink is then shown stripping on the red carpet, surrounded by photographers, she takes off her jacket to reveal her (blurred) nude body.
-The paparazzi all snap photos of her as she does choreography from Michael Jackson's video for "Thriller" naked, but more akin to Austin Powers 2.
-Then, while getting her hair done, her stylist applies hairspray as Pink turns on her cigarette lighter, accidentally setting her hair on fire.
-Also shown are two men urinating in beer bottles, which they give to Pink, however, Pink passes them to two men walking past her.
-They drink it and then realizing what it is, spit it out in disgust.
+The next scene sees Pink on a motorbike, and a newlywed couple in a car pulls-up beside her, waving and smiling.
+Jealous and outraged at the happy newlyweds, Pink is shown throwing objects at the car and popping the blown-up condoms used to decorate the vehicle, before climbing onto it and playfully (albeit violently) “attacking” the vehicle.
+Pink is then shown stripping on a red carpet, surrounded by photographers, as she takes off her jacket to reveal her (censored) nude body.
+The paparazzi all snap photos of her as she does choreography from Michael Jackson's video for "Thriller", naked, but more akin to Mike Myers in Austin Powers 2.
+Then, while getting her hair done, Pink’s stylist applies hairspray as she proceeds to light a cigarette, accidentally setting her hair on fire.
+Also shown are two men urinating in beer bottles, which they give to Pink; however, she passes them to two men walking past her.
+They drink it and then, realizing what it is, spit it out in disgust.
 Finally, Pink is shown surrounded by men and women in their underwear engaging in a pillow fight.

 The video then cuts between all the scenes shown in the video before ending with Pink poking her tongue at the camera with her husband.
-Pink is also shown performing the song in concert near the end.
-Pink's husband, Carey Hart, makes cameos throughout the video, such as a scene where they are talking as newspaper headlines flash behind them.
+Pink is also shown performing the song, live, near the end.
+Her husband, Carey Hart, makes cameos throughout the video, such as a scene where they are talking as newspaper headlines appear behind them.
 Producer Butch Walker also makes a cameo.
 Pink has stated that Hart had not heard the song prior to arriving for the video shoot.
 The video was released on September 6 on iTunes.
 The video was ranked on VH1 as the 3rd best music video of 2008 on the Top 40 Videos of 2008.
 On Facebook, it was the second favorite video of 2008.
-The scene from the video where Pink's hair is set on fire is censored on MTV UK and its sister channels.
+The scene from the video where Pink's hair is set on fire was censored on MTV UK and its sister channels due to regulations surrounding immolation and violence.
 That scene is replaced with other short clips from the video.